 We would like to work with visual artists to take their work as images into Pixi and then design presets based on these images, as a ‘Visual remixing’ process.
 These could be inapp purchases and so visual artists could earn from Pixi too.

 Here are some pictures made using Pixi.
-More examples can be seen in the Gallery.
+More examples can be seen on the Gallery page.